Echoing Spirit, Honey and ‘aikona on Soonkahni, the Ancestral homelands of the Newe. 2025

 Welcome to ‘aikona

-Fua ‘Etau Ngaahi Talanoa Tukufakaholo, mo ‘Etau Fiefia mo e Fakamo’ui ki ‘Api”
+Fua ‘Etau Ngaahi Talanoa Tukufakaholo, mo ‘Etau Fiefia mo e Fakamo’ui ki ‘Api.

-Carrying our stories, joy and healing home.
+Carrying our fire, stories, joy and healing home.

-‘aikona was a yearning and tug from the Ancestors and Teti (Dad) of ‘amelia leafaitulagi, known as āfā.
+‘aikona was a yearning and tug from the ancestors and Teti (Dad).

 ‘Ofa lahi atu Alofa kele aku